Configuration

 to add entries to the start of PATH.

-Note the split row (char esep)
+Note the split row (char esep) step.
+We need to add

-it because in env.rsh
+it because in env.rsh, the environment variables

 inherited from the host process are still strings.
 The